 WellWired Journal

 Google Gemini is Google's AI assistant.
-It's designed to answer questions, explain topics, and help with everyday tasks like writing or planning.
+It is designed to answer questions, explain topics, and help with everyday tasks like writing or planning.

 What Gemini does well